in the future

 That's all fine, but why did you pay for it?

 Probably one of my devices got compromised and told another device to order it.
-At least if my stuff is under the control of botnet that's making money by ordering stupid shit for me online, they'll keep my devices safe from the botnets that order Fentanyl from overseas and hire kids to steal it.
+At least if my stuff is under the control of a botnet that's making money by ordering stupid shit for me online, they'll keep my devices safe from the botnets that order Fentanyl from overseas and hire kids to steal it.
 Or worse.

 Are you going to send that thing back?